Legislative Gazette

-The Legislative Gazette is also the name of a weekly radio program covering New York government on WAMC Northeast Public Radio, where Chartock is president and CEO.
-The program is hosted by David Guistina and includes commentary by Chartock.
-The original host was David Galletly.
+The Legislative Gazette is also the name of a weekly radio program covering New York government on WAMC Northeast Public Radio, where Chartock was also president and CEO.
+The program is hosted by David Guistina and includes commentary by Chartock, until his retirement in 2024.

 The Gazette has had several distinguished alumni, including Alex Storozynski, a Pulitzer Prize–winning editor.